 Wes Studi played Black Kettle.
 He spoke only Cherokee language until grade school.
 His film credits include "The Last of the Mohicans" (1992), "Geronimo: An American Legend" (1993), "Skinwalkers" (2002), "A Thief of Time" (2003),"Coyote Waits" (2003), "Avatar" and 2009).

-As I write this.
-Russians are justifying their invasion of Ukraine with the idea that really the people are part of Russia.
+As I write this, Russians are justifying their invasion of Ukraine with the idea that really the people are part of Russia.
 One culture self righteously trying to take over another that feels distinct.
-Man can be very arrogant thinking they are the centre of the world, but nobody is and we are all inter-connected.
+Man can be very arrogant thinking they are the center of the world, but nobody is and we are all inter-connected.
 If we use our intelligence we can all benefit by relating open mindedly with our fellow humans.
 "Into the West" does point to a better future if we can learn from the past and some are making the effort.

 "The first mention of movies I have seen are bolded.